 Port Stop – Falmouth, Jamaica

-I would not necessarily say leaving the fenced area as being unsafe but once you do you will be surrounded by locals trying to sell you local tours, goods, local food, beer and marijuana.
+I would not necessarily say leaving the fenced area as being unsafe, but once you do, you will be surrounded by locals trying to sell you local tours, goods, local food, beer, and marijuana.
 They come on strong and will follow you as you walk into the town area.
-Also, our stop here was only during the afternoon and did not give much time to venture into town so we ended up hanging around the port area checking out some of the shops and cafes.
+Also, our stop here was only during the afternoon and did not give us much time to venture into town, so we ended up hanging around the port area and checking out some shops and cafes.